 - Cardiovascular disease

 It is important to consider how these conditions can affect one’s day to day life and how to adjust.
-Some of the most common injuries suffered by elderly who live independently are as follows:
+Some of the most common injuries suffered by elderly who live independently are:

 - Falls (which may result in brain injury or hip, vertebrae and pelvic fractures).